tisfeng/Easydict/README_EN.md

 If you have DeepL AuthKey, it is recommended to use personal AuthKey, so as to avoid frequency limits and improve user experience.
 If not, you can use the way of switching proxy IP to avoid 429 error.

+> [!NOTE]
-> Note: Using a new proxy IP is a generic solution that works for other frequency-limited services.
+>  Using a new proxy IP is a generic solution that works for other frequency-limited services.

 #### Configure AuthKey